 Not far from this garden is Parsi tower of silence, Also called ‘Parsi Bawdi’ (Where dead body of parsi community people are disposed openly for birds like eagles and vultures as a religious ritual and their way of cremation) at nearby vicinity of Malabar hills.
 The need to keep this water reservoir from getting contaminated was a priority, So a terraced garden was created on top of the reservoir at just 7 to 10 feet.
 It is said that the water body is still available a few feet below the garden area.

 A pillar of friendship with a clock, a beautiful aerial chowpatty beach view (I also recommend reading about upcoming tourist attractions), aerial view point of queens necklace from hanging garden) and a special balodyan garden, where only kids and ladies are allowed.

-For locals staying in and around Malabar hills and Walkeshwar area, Hanging garden is a boon as it is an ideal hill top place for jogging, morning and evening walks, yoga and exercise sessions with no entry fees charges by BMC who takes care of the place.
-Yet, now since almost 35 to 40 years, even if averagely maintained and still muddy with more than required hawkers around, Garden stays on list of tourist attractions as it is few of the only iconic old gardens in south Mumbai.
+For locals staying around Malabar hills and Walkeshwar area, Hanging garden is an ideal place for jogging, morning and evening walks, yoga and exercise sessions.
+With no entry fees charged by BMC, who takes care of the place since 35 to 40 years, even if averagely maintained and still has muddy pathway it is a place to be visited at least once.